Tom's Guide Verdict

 For more of a concert experience, I turned to Aerosmith's "Sweet Emotion."
 Tom Hamilton's bass guitar vibrated through my ears, while Joe Perry's acoustics were intentional and Steven Tyler's sharp vocals transported me back to my first live Aerosmith show at an outdoor Long Island amphitheater.
 Metallica's "Enter Sandman" supplied a similar outcome; the bass drum boomed through the song's signature rumble.

 I found something to appreciate about the AirPods Max’s soundstage across all my favorite musical genres, but my favorite aspect of testing didn’t come from music.
 Spatial audio, which Apple introduced with the AirPods Pro and helped put them among the best wireless earbuds, is a game-changing listening feature.

 Spatial audio is basically surround sound but for a headset.
 It supports 5.1, 7.1 and Dolby Atmos video content, and uses built-in head tracking means to make sound relative to what you’re seeing on screen while watching video on your iPhone or iPad.
 For example, as ships zoomed from the left side of the screen towards the right and down towards a planet in Star Wars: The Rise of Skywalker, their buzzes and hums followed with precision from my left ear to my ear one.
 Spatial audio also recalibrated when I moved my head, which never failed to impress me.

-AirPods Max review: Noise cancellation and transparency mode
+Apple AirPods Max review: Noise cancelation and transparency mode

 Just a few months ago, I picked up the AirPods Pro to drown out the sounds of screaming babies, noisy appliances and traffic in or around my apartment.
 They’ve been a huge help for focusing on work, but boy, the AirPods Max will make it difficult to go back to earbuds.

 Although there’s only one level of noise cancelation, it’s excellent.
-If you prefer acute tuning for this feature, the Bose 700 is probably a more rational fit for you with its 11 levels of noise cancellation.
+If you prefer acute tuning for this feature, the Bose 700 is probably a more rational fit for you with its 11 levels of noise cancelation.
 Conversely the AirPods Max offer only one level of transparency, while the Sony WH-1000XM4 have several settings for ambient sound.